 - To what extent did they contribute towards achieving your goals?

-- To what extent could they be classified as urgent and important, important, urgent but not important, or neither urgent nor important?
+- To what extent could each activity be classified as urgent or important?

-- You may well find you are spending 30 per cent of your time on unnecessary activities.
+- You may well find you are spending 30% of your time on unnecessary activities.

 - This analysis will help you to decide what to delegate and what to abandon.